yodaqua/zato-apitest/README.md

 - First scenario prepares data needed for the actual test performed by the second one
 - MYAPP_ADDRESS is an environment variable that can change from host to host without being hardcoded in test's body
-- MYAPP_PATH_LOGIN is a variable stored in ./features/config.ini's [user] key
+- MYAPP_PATH_LOGIN is a variable stored in ./features/config.ini's [user] stanza
 - Variable 'cust_name' is set to a static value of 'Maria Garca'
 - Variable 'cust_login' is set to a value returned in response to the fist scenario
 - Second scenario makes use of data prepared by the first one